 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
-Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets.
+Improvements are capitalized and depreciated/amortized over the remaining useful lives of the related capital assets.

 Land and construction in progress are not depreciated.
-The other property, plant, and equipment of the District are depreciated using the straight-line method over the following estimated useful lives:
+Right to use assets of the District are amortized using the straight-line method over the shorter of the lease/subscription period or the estimated useful lives.
+The other capital assets of the District are depreciated using the straight-line method over the following estimated useful lives: